Smith Electric Vehicles

-Smith is a manufacturer of the world's largest range of zero-emission commercial electric vehicles, with gross vehicle weights (GVWs) from 3500 to 12000 kg.
+Smith was a manufacturer of the world's largest range of zero-emission commercial electric vehicles, with gross vehicle weights (GVWs) from 3500 to 12000 kg.
 From 2010 to 2015, the company produced over 800 commercial electric fleet vehicles.
 Formerly based in Washington, Tyne and Wear, it manufactured vehicles for the European, Canadian, Southeast Asian and US markets.

 Smith was formerly part of the Tanfield Group, which trades on the London Stock Exchange's Alternative Investment Market.
 Tanfield established a Delaware corporation, Smith Electric Vehicles US Corp (SEV US Corp), in 2009 to penetrate the North American market.
-The company headquarters is in Kansas City, Missouri.
+The company headquarters was in Kansas City, Missouri.
 In March 2010, the US company indicated that it wanted to buy out its UK counterpart.

 After a poor multi-year trading history, Smith's UK branches were shut down.
 This included Smith Electric Vehicles (Europe), which was put into administration, and Smith Technologies (which entered liquidation).

 In February 2017, the company ceased operation due to lack of funding; however, its board was attempting to obtain financing for a reorganization.